 Our bodies often suffer aches and pains for physical reasons.
 However, symptoms like anxiety-induced stomachaches and erectile dysfunction also run rampant in society.
 How can we overcome them without heading to the pharmacy first?

-How can we use the principle of placebos through mindfulness to treat common disorders?
+How can we use the placebos with practices of mindfulness to treat common disorders?

-Let’s look at muscle tension disorders—and here I’m talking about headaches, temporomandibular joint disorder, a lot of neck, knee, foot, wrist, and shoulder pain.
-Now, we don’t have quite the data we have about these disorders that we have with chronic back pain.
+Let’s look at muscle tension disorders—headaches, temporomandibular joint disorder, neck, knee, foot, wrist, and shoulder pain.
+We don’t have quite the data we have about these disorders that we have with chronic back pain.
 With chronic back pain, we know that the correlation between what’s found in the imaging of the spine and what people experience in terms of subjective distress is very, very low.

 This is a transcript from the video series The Science of Mindfulness: A Research-Based Path to Well-Being.
 Watch it now, on The Great Courses Plus.

 Learn more about the effectiveness of placebos in medical treatment